STSWENG-T1-AY2122-AWS-CodeBuild/powerzone-inventory/README.md

 *The descriptions are taken from their respective websites.*

-GitHub's **dependabot alerts** are also enabled to keep track of vulnerable dependencies.
+GitHub's **dependabot alerts** are also enabled to check for vulnerable dependencies automatically.

 ## Built Using
 This project follows the Model-View-Controller (MVC) architectural pattern.
 In light of separation of concerns, the key technologies used are: